tomlurge/converTor/docs/readme.txt

-Base is the class, that contains the main method.
+Base is the class that contains the main method.

 Main initializes a new Base base, which in turn initializes Args and Writers singletons.